raganwald/method-combinators/doc/async.md

 -----

 1. Another, more sophisticated approach uses Promises or [Deferred Objects].
 Future method combinators may interoperate with deferred objects.
+2. The async combinators are based largely on work by [Nate Murray](https://github.com/jashmenn).

 [Deferred Objects]:http://api.jquery.com/category/deferred-object/